On dimension and regularity of bundle measures: Estimates for the rectifiable part

 Second term can be majorized by

-and the third one is a tail of a convergent series.
-After taking sufficiently big $n$ and then choosing suitable $r_{0}$, we see that for $r<r_{0}$ the starting expression is smaller than any a priori given positive number. \end{proof}
+(we used Corollary~\ref{decay}) and the third one is a tail of a convergent series.
+After taking sufficiently big $j$ and then choosing suitable $r_{0}$, we see that for $r<r_{0}$ the starting expression is smaller than any a priori given positive number. \end{proof}